MonsAltus/Readme-Generator/README.md

 - SO THAT I can quickly and easily create a professional Readme for a new project

 ### Install:
-Create a package.json file by running `npm init` in the root folder.
+Create a package.json file by running `npm init` in the root folder.<br>
 Install Inquirer by running `npm install inquirer` in the root folder.

 ### Technologies Used: